carolinux/carolinux.github.com/_projects/drawing-for-techies-workshop.md

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">Thanks <a href="https://twitter.com/_sandtweets?ref_src=twsrc%5Etfw">@_sandtweets</a> for the squirrel drawing/programming lesson this morning! <a href="https://twitter.com/hashtag/MozFest?src=hash&amp;ref_src=twsrc%5Etfw">#MozFest</a> <a href="https://t.co/XDUtrEOhgo">pic.twitter.com/XDUtrEOhgo</a></p>&mdash; Bastian Greshake Tzovaras (@gedankenstuecke) <a href="https://twitter.com/gedankenstuecke/status/924263201969229824?ref_src=twsrc%5Etfw">October 28, 2017</a></blockquote>

 The workshop consists of some theoretical parts and hands-on exercises, aided by a custom tool.
+Exercises include drawing cylinders from several angles while being aware of the 3d shape of the object, using a custom grid to copy a sketch and doing several iterations of thumbnails to explore an idea for a drawing.
+All the while, feedback and suggestions are offered to the participants.

 <blockquote class="twitter-tweet" data-cards="hidden" data-lang="en"><p lang="en" dir="ltr">Amazing drawing workshop at <a href="https://twitter.com/hashtag/socratesCH?src=hash&amp;ref_src=twsrc%5Etfw">#socratesCH</a> - I was amazed what even I could accomplish in such a short time<a href="https://twitter.com/_sandtweets?ref_src=twsrc%5Etfw">@_sandtweets</a> <a href="https://t.co/onKwRDHMPH">pic.twitter.com/onKwRDHMPH</a></p>&mdash; Franzi [say Frun-C] (@Singsalad) <a href="https://twitter.com/Singsalad/status/974585966324219906?ref_src=twsrc%5Etfw">March 16, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>